gluehbirnenkopf/cmdb-server/README.md

-# CMDB-restapi
+# cmdb-server

 The Service reads a given CMDB Repo path via a HTTP Request, handles Authentication and delivers the requested properties as JSON.
+It also integrates the features for CI, which are shown in the [Gradle-Jib Repository](https://github.com/gluehbirnenkopf/gradle-jib)

 ## Get API Spec, to be done by HATEOAS in future
 ```bash